 On the day I visited, it was gray and overcast, so I didn’t have the best view.
 But I was told that on clear days, the Himalayan mountains make for a gorgeous backdrop for the stupas.
 Even without the view of the mountains, visiting the Druk Wangyal Khang Zhang Chortens was a memorable experience and one of the many things you must see and do near Thimphu when you visit Bhutan!

 Each Bhutanese city I visited on my eight-day road trip through the country was different from the last.
 That said, they all still exuded the same peaceful, friendly, happy charm I came to associate with Bhutan.
 Of all the cities I visited, Thimphu offered the most variety as the capital and largest city.
-From the stellar food options to the monasteries to the various cultural and recreational sites, my days in Thimphu were packed from sunup to sundown.
+From the stellar food options to the monasteries to the various bhutanese culture and recreational sites, my days in Thimphu were packed from sunup to sundown.
 They were some of my favorite days of my trip and I’m sure you’ll enjoy your time there as well.
 Book a trip to Bhutan today to experience everything Thimphu has to offer for yourself!

 Huge thanks to my friends Tsheten and Nidup from MyBhutan for showing me around their beautiful country!